Story of 1945 D12 WW2 Field Watch

 Recognising the popularity of our WW1 Trench watch, we have continued our celebration of horological innovation with our WW2 tribute field watch.
 The original Trench was the result of quick re-engineering of pocket watches and wristlets.

 World War Two, however, saw robust timepieces built specifically for the battle field - combat ready watches fit for the challenges of war.

-VARIO’s 1945 Field Watch is heavily inspired by the ‘Dirty Dozen’ – a collection of Swiss and British watches commissioned and worn by the British military during WWII.
+VARIO 1945 D12 Field Watch is heavily inspired by the ‘Dirty Dozen’ – a collection of Swiss and British watches commissioned and worn by the British military during WWII.
 Their black dials, railroad-style minute tracks, luminous hands and indexes, and small seconds movements marked them as part of the iconic set and created a highly legible look that remains distinct even today.
-Their crowns were also designed to be easy to grip while wearing gloves or covered in mud and grime.
+Their crowns were also designed to be easy to grip while not digging into their wrist for more comfort.

-The Fall of Singapore was one of the key battles in WWII.
-While it forever changed the island’s trajectory, VARIO’s 1945 Field Watch captures the spirit of bravery of the soldiers in WW2 who defended their territory and translates it into a modern field watch proudly designed in Singapore.
+The Battle for Singapore was one of the key battles in WWII.
+While it forever changed the island’s trajectory, VARIO 1945 D12 Field Watch captures the spirit of bravery of the soldiers in WW2 who defended their territory and reminded us the importance to protect our independence, translating the event into a modern field watch proudly designed in Singapore.

 Case thickness: 10.5mm

 Lug width: 18mm

 Case Material: 316L stainless steel

 Caseback: 316L stainless steel with option for empty caseback and laser engraving at additional cost